Skip to main content

 To start, go to External Payments Search, then click on the Import Payments button on the right side of the header.

-Step 1: File Selection
+Step 1: Import Setup

-Step 2: Configuration
+Step 2: File Configuration

 Data Preview